PiggyArchive/LaunchPads/README.md

 # LaunchPads
-Adds launch pads to your server.
+Make any block a launchpad

 # Configuration
-To change a type of launchpad's block, open the config.yml and change wateverpadtype (launchpadm nlaunchpad, slaunchpad, elaunchpad, & wlaunchpad) and set the current block id to the one you want

-#Coming Soon
-A command to change the block of a launch pad

-A permission node for using a launchpad
+To change a launchpad, go to config.yml and change launchpad to the id of the block you want.
+If you want to make a launchpad launch a player a certain direction, make sure enable-torch-mose is set to true, then place a torch under the launchpad facing the direction you want.